-Delta View technology lets battery charger users monitor battery status and battery power status via their smartphone or laptop.
+Delta View technology lets battery charger users monitor battery and power status via their smartphone or laptop.
 In addition, the Eagle Performance Series is designed so that your golf cart runs longer.

 Golf Cart Charger Problems and How to Solve Them

-After restoring the charge and there is still a problem with the charge, there may be corrosion on the battery cables.
+After restoring the charge and there is still a problem; there may be corrosion on the battery cables.

-Finally, check to ensure that there aren’t any clamps loose on your charger itself if all else fails.
+Finally, check to ensure there aren’t any clamps loose on your charger if everything else fails.
 This will prevent proper current flow and cause it not to work correctly.

 After all these troubleshooting steps, you may need to purchase a new battery charger if this problem remains.